-PAGE 4 PROTECT VETS' MENTAL HEALTH TREATMENTS

-BIBLE WILL INSPIRE OUR
+PAGE 4 BIBLE WILL INSPIRE OUR OLYMPIANS

-OLYMPIANS
+PAGE 8

 Scan our QR Code for a direct link to our online edition!
 PRSRTD STD.

-U.S. POSTAGE

-PAID

-CARMICHAEL, CA

-PERMIT NO. 350

-OR CURRENT

-POSTAL CUSTOMER

-piritual

-Care

-PAGE 8

-PAGE 5

-A Special Breed

-Animal Rescuers Advocate to Fix Shelter Overpopulation and Mismanagement

-Officer Jessica Solano is holding her award with her public servant colleagues, who each also received an award.
-Photo by Kristina Rogers By Kristina Rogers SACRAMENTO, CA (MPG) - Those who do the thankless job of saving animals from conditions most couldn't stomach are in a special class.
+U.S. POSTAGE PAID CARMICHAEL, CA PERMIT NO. 350 OR CURRENT POSTAL CUSTOMER A Special Breed By Kristina Rogers SACRAMENTO, CA (MPG) - Those who do the thankless job of saving animals from conditions most couldn't stomach are in a special class.
 Some animal shelters might rely on this help too much and now expect volunteers to carry the bulk of rescue work.
 On June 24, "Show up for Animals" brought a coalition of animal rescue groups from all over California to the State Capitol to advocate for shelter animals.
 They told legislators their stories and asked for help.
 Elena Gaffney, founder of Animal Rescues for Change in San Jose, co-organized the event.
 Gaffney said, "Legislators must recognize we are in a crisis.
-Too many healthy, adoptable Continued on Page 4

-ONLY OF SACRAMENTO
+Too many healthy, adoptable animals are euthanized before the public even has an opportunity In addition, there is a new trend in which many shelters don't accept animals.
+Gaffney explained, "People call and say they found a dog or cat, and the shelter won't take it.
+The shelter gave them my number instead."
+The extra work has become overwhelming.
+She already rescues animals from Apple Valley (outside San Bernardino), which is what is referred to as a high-kill shelter.
+From the perspective of these animal Continued on Page 3 Animal Rescuers Advocate to Fix Shelter Overpopulation and Mismanagement

+Elena Gaffney, right, smiles with her daughter who is snuggling a rescue kitten.
+Photo by Kristina Rogers

-Hume Covers 'Wall Time,' Water, Roads
+'Wall Time,' Water, Roads

+Hume

+Covers

 By Matthew Malone

-ELK GROVE, CA (MPG)

-- Sacramento County

-Supervisor Pat Hume

-delivered the annual State

-of the County address on

-July 19, covering the county's actions in areas such

-as timely hospitalizations,
+ELK GROVE, CA (MPG) - Sacramento County Supervisor Pat Hume delivered the annual State of the County address on July 19, covering the county's actions in areas such as timely hospitalizations,

 water management and

 road maintenance.

 Speaking during a luncheon at the District56 community center in Elk Grove, Hume discussed "wall time," the amount of time first responders wait with a medical patient until a hospital can admit the patient.
 The first-responder crew is unavailable for other calls until the hospital accepts the patient, and Hume said long wall times tie up emergency-response resources.
 Hume pointed to state Assembly Bill (AB) 40, signed into law last year, which requires local emergency medical services agencies to come up with plans to reduce wall time to 30 minutes or less, in 90% of cases.
 Hospitals with emergency departments are required to develop wall time reduction protocols.
 A bill still being considered by the state Legislature, AB 1180, would allow emergency response agencies to be reimbursed for transportation to medical facilities other than hospitals.
-Hume pointed to county funding in support of Sacramento Metropolitan Fire District's Mobile Integrated Healthcare program, which assesses patients in the field to avoid an emergency room the county would commit \$100,000 in COVID-19 relief funds to Cosumnes Fire Department, to bolster its telehealth program, in which a patient can consult Continued on Page 8 Hume announced that Continued on Pag \$25 Million for Upgrades to Grant Line Road Safety
+Hume pointed to county funding in support of Sacramento Metropolitan Fire District's Mobile Integrated Healthcare program, which assesses patients in the field to avoid an emergency room the county would commit \$100,000 in COVID-19 relief funds to Cosumnes Fire Department, to bolster its telehealth program, Continued on Page 4 Hume announced that \$25 Million for Upgrades to Grant Line Road Safety